OLD FLORIDA TOWNS ON SR-60

 YEEHAW JUNCTION.
 This historic cross roads is at the intersection of US-441 and State Road 60.
 It is an interchange on the Florida Turnpike.

 The Desert Inn was on the National Register of Historic Places.
-It was nearly destroyed by a truck running into it in 2019.
+It was nearly destroyed by a truck running into it in 2019 and has since been demolished.

 VERO BEACH.
 This is one of the nicest towns on Florida's east coast.
 It has preserved many of its historic buildings, and enjoys a beautiful sand beach on the Atlantic Ocean.